Terms of Business

 10.1.
 The services provided by the Company shall be charged in accordance with the Proposal and the fees may be increased at any time, including during the Initial Period.

 10.2.
-The Company reserves the right by giving notice to the Client at any time prior to the Contract for the provision of the services to amend the fees to reflect:
+The Company reserves the right by giving notice to the Client at any time during the Contract for the provision of the services to amend the fees to reflect:

 10.3. any increase in the cost to the Company which is due to any factor beyond the control of the Company (such as, without limitation, any foreign exchange fluctuation, currency regulation, alteration of duties, increase in the costs of labour, materials or other costs of manufacture);